 1. Form-Program.
-The species of buildings resulting from this approach embody the concept of form-program, i.e. a construct where the two categories are synthesized.
-In such a construct, "program" is not construed as form's a posteriori infill, but as form's inherent content.
-"Form" becomes a programmatically inflected three-dimensional configuration, rather than the outcome of merely morphological operations.
+The species of buildings resulting from this approach embodies form-program constructs.
+Here "program" is not construed as form's a posteriori infill, but as form's inherent content.
+Thus "form" becomes a programmatically inflected three-dimensional configuration, rather than the outcome of mere morphological operations.

 2. Curated Equilibrium between Order and Differentiation: Toward Three-Dimensional Field Conditions.
-The spatial infrastructure approach favors a deliberate equilibrium between order-whether apparent or underlying-and differentiation.
+The spatial infrastructure approach favors a deliberate equilibrium between order and differentiation.
 It operates at the edge of control: it materializes a lawful pattern or set of decisions capable of catalyzing chance, variations, and obstacles by means of local adjustments, partly in dialogue with the urban context.
 It's coherent and yet diverse; consistent and yet nuanced.
 In a sense, it pursues the three-dimensionalization of Stan Allen's field conditions.

 3. Beyond Separation between Floors.
-In-depth research into questions concerning internal organization will be prioritized largely as a means to free buildings from their pervasive identification with uniformly stratified space.
-Rather than some version of a vertical pile of slabs, we will consider three-dimensional infrastructures capable of overcoming the separation between levels through an array of distinct configurational properties.
+In-depth research into questions concerning internal organization will be prioritized as a means to free buildings from their pervasive identification with uniformly stratified space.
+Rather than some version of a vertical pile of slabs, we will consider spatial infrastructures capable of overcoming the separation between levels through an array of distinct configurational properties.
 These infrastructures will bring about alternative ways of organizing the various knowledge formats within the library as well as novel relationships with the itineraries around them.

 4. Structure as Spatial Medium.
-The spatial infrastructure approach capitalizes on the subversive disciplinarity of the architecture-engineering hybrid-a design domain whose basis lies at the intersection of both disciplines.
-It channels a double understanding of the notion of structure, both in the conventional sense of the building's physical support and in that of the organizational properties of form, thereby enabling us to abstract properties away from the former and turn them into a generative spatial code in the latter.
-As a result, a shift can be effected from structure as a series of neutral elements, unrelated to the conception of the building, to structure as a spatial medium coextensive with it.
+The spatial infrastructure approach capitalizes on the subversive disciplinarity of the architecture-engineering hybrid.
+As a design domain whose basis lies at the intersection of both disciplines, the architecture-engineering hybrid channels a double understanding of the notion of structure, both in the conventional sense of the building's physical support and in that of the organizational properties of for.
+This will enable us to abstract properties away from the former and turn them into a generative spatial code in the latter.
+Consequently, a shift can be effected from structure as a series of neutral elements, unrelated to the conception of the building, to structure as a spatial medium coextensive with it.

 5. Distinctive Spatial Qualities.
 Just like its bi-dimensional counterparts, the "free plan" and the "free section," the "free infrastructure" proposed here allows for multiple distributions within it, partitions and structure being independent.
-At the same time, however, since such an infrastructure is envisaged as a spatial medium, it materializes a specific configuration and therefore, far from being neutral, introduces a number of distinctive spatial qualities.
-Among other things, this kind of infrastructure suspends the idea of having "rooms" within it; offers new possibilities to tap into the historical importance of ceilings (and related openings) in libraries; and helps transcend the garden model by incorporating outdoor spaces as part of the form-program substance.
+At the same time, since such an infrastructure is envisaged as a spatial medium, it materializes a specific configuration, and therefore, far from being neutral, it engenders a number of distinctive spatial qualities.
+Among other things, this kind of infrastructure suspends the idea of having "rooms" within it, offers new possibilities to tap into the historical importance of ceilings (and related openings) in libraries, and helps transcend the garden model by incorporating outdoor spaces as part of the form-program fabric.